ayjays132/PhillOS/src/wasm/README.md

 This directory is meant to hold WebAssembly builds of local AI models.

 The actual WASM binaries are not tracked in git.
-Instead run `npm run build-wasm` to copy prebuilt artifacts from the project `models/` directory or place them here manually.
+Run `npm run build-wasm` to compile or copy them from the project `models/` directory.
+When `.onnx` or `.ggml` sources are present the script invokes the `onnxruntime-web` or `ggml` toolchains to produce the final `.wasm` files.

 Expected files:
 - `summarizer.onnx.wasm`